Off-Center to Stage LIVED/RE-LIVED at the Jones, 3/7-21

-Off-Center's LIVED/RE-LIVED, the live realization of true Denver stories in collaboration with The Narrators, will play The Jones tonight, March 7 and March 14 and 21.
+Off-Center's LIVED/RE-LIVED, the live realization of true Denver stories in collaboration with The Narrators, will play The Jones March 7, 14 and 21.
 Doors open at 8pm and the show starts at 8:30pm

 Have you ever wanted to see your life story turned into a movie?
 Well, this is the theatrical version of that wish.
 We've partnered with The Narrators to find true stories from Denver locals in response to the theme of Lived/Re-Lived.
 We then gave three of these stories to different creative teams to re-imagine and perform live in The Jones.
 This will involve aerial dance, music, video, puppets and whatever else is needed to fully realize these stories.
 The Narrators host a monthly storytelling night on the third Thursday of every month at Deer Pile.